Rosa Durruti

 Rosa Durruti Dumange (c.
-1890s–c.
+1890s – c.
 1980s) was the sister of the Spanish anarchist revolutionary Buenaventura Durruti and the Falangist activist Pedro Durruti.
-Throughout the 1920s and 1930s, she helped her brother Buenaventura to evade the authorities and kept in contact with him when he was in prison.
+Throughout the 1920s and 1930s, she helped her brother, Buenaventura, evade the authorities and kept in contact with him while he was in prison.
 After her brothers were killed in the Spanish Civil War, she remained in her home city of León, where she became a key primary source on their early lives.

 Biography

 Rosa Durruti was the first child, and only daughter, of Santiago Durruti (Note: Her father's surname, "Durruti", was derived from the Basque word "Urruti" ("far away") and referred to Basques who lived in the mountains far away from urban centres.) and Anastasia Dumange.
 (Note: Her mother's Catalan surname, "Dumange", was sometimes Castilianised to "Domínguez".)
 As she was the oldest sibling, she contributed to the housekeeping, cooking for her younger brothers and doing their laundry.
 Their family grew up in poverty; her brother Buenaventura told her that their experiences with poverty turned him into a rebel.
 In 1919, when Buenaventura escaped from military service and went into hiding, Rosa kept his friends updated about his activities and helped him hide out in the mountains and eventually cross over into France.
-In 1923, Buenaventura was arrested and imprisoned without charge in Donostia; he told Rosa that he did not know why he was still being detained and requested that she prevent their mother from visiting him in Donostia, in order to spare her from seeing him behind bars.
+In 1923, Buenaventura was arrested and imprisoned without charge in San Sebastián; he told Rosa that he did not know why he was still being detained and requested that she prevent their mother from visiting him in San Sebastián, in order to spare her from seeing him behind bars.
 She kept in touch with Buenaventura after he was arrested for trying to assassinate Alfonso XIII in Paris, even as their brother Benedicto felt too ashamed to write to him.
 Facing the possibility of execution, Buenaventura encouraged Rosa to take care of their mother, saying: "you not only have to be her daughter, but also her comrade".